polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   Azure CDN for hosting publicly accessible PDF files.

-3. List the services and components that will be deployed to Azure Stack Hub.
-For each, provide their basic function in the system.
+1. List the services and components that will be deployed to each Azure Stack Hub integrated system.
+For each system, service, and componenent, provide their basic function.

     -   A new Azure Stack Hub Region will be deployed into the FusionTomo datacenter in Dallas, TX.
 The following applications and VMs will be deployed into Azure Stack Hub: